-A copy of the Company's Conflict Minerals Report is attached hereto as Exhibit 1.01 and is publicly available at the Company's website, www.globalstar.com/corporate, by clicking "Corporate" and "Investor Relations" and "SEC Filings."
+A copy of the Company's Conflict Minerals Report is attached hereto as Exhibit 1.01 and is publicly available at the Company's website, www.investors.globalstar.com, by clicking "SEC Filings."

 Item 1.02 Exhibit

 Exhibit 1.01 to this report is the Company's Conflict Minerals Report as required by Items 1.01 and 1.02 of this Form SD.